 Information may be collected directly from an individual by authorized staff, or from VA investigators.
 Participants enrolled in a program may provide numeric/audio/text data collected via the participant's phone.
-Research therapists/clinician may provide audio/text feedback to participants.
+Therapists/clinicians may provide audio/text feedback to participants.

-1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, give the form's OMB control number and the agency form number.
+1.3b If the information is collected on a form and is subject to the Paperwork Reduction Act, what is the form's OMB control number and the agency form number?